- Greenland sharks are drawn to decaying matter.

 - Parts of horses, reindeer, moose and polar bears have even been found in their digestive systems.

 Greenland Sharks often gorge themselves when they do find a meal since they can go for long periods without food.
-They’re the slowest swimming fish, .76 mph, and have an extremely low metabolism which is probably connected to its ability to go longer stretches without food.
+They’re the slowest swimming fish, .76 mph, and have an extremely low metabolism which is probably connected to their ability to go longer stretches without food.

 They are attracted to the smell of rotting meat as well as live prey.
 As the “junk-eaters” of the sea, their meat is full of pollutants and toxic to eat but is treated and eaten in Iceland as a delicacy.